Scaling & Root Planing – Fairfax, VA

 Gum disease is caused by the buildup of bacteria-filled plaque and tartar around the base of the teeth and gums.
 If plaque and bacteria are not removed through proper brushing and flossing, it forms pockets of infection and causes inflammation around the gum and bone tissue — which we also know as gingivitis or gum disease.
 When gum disease is detected in the early or moderate stages, the most effective way to remove it non-surgically is with scaling and root planing (SRP).
 Some severe cases of gum disease can also be successfully treated with SRP.
-Your Fairfax dentist will evaluate your periodontal health and determine the best method for restoring your smile after gum disease, including scaling and root planing in Fairfax, VA.
+Your dentist will evaluate your periodontal health and determine the best method for restoring your smile after gum disease, including scaling and root planing in Fairfax, VA.

 For the successful treatment of your gum disease, our periodontist will begin by performing a thorough examination of your teeth, gums, and surrounding oral structures.
 X-rays are helpful because they allow your dentist to see how much the infection has affected the bone structure that supports the teeth.
 If the periodontal pockets that occur with gum disease are deeper than 3 millimeters, scaling and root planing will likely be recommended.

 How Scaling and Root Planing Works